- Great screen

 The Amazon Paperwhite e-book reader has had a few iterations over the years, but there’s no massive change to the way it looks.
 That’s reserved for the pricey, leather-cased, Kindle Oasis.

-Instead the latest Paperwhite has taken a leaf (excuse the pun) from the more expensive Kindle Voyage, so there’s now a super-sharp 300ppi (pixels per inch) display to match its brother.
+Instead the latest Paperwhite has taken a leaf from the more expensive Kindle Voyage, so there’s now a super-sharp 300ppi (pixels per inch) display to match its brother.
 Even though the screen has a higher resolution the Paperwhite manages to stick to the £109.99 price point, making it a very tantalising prospect indeed.

 Amazon Kindle Paperwhite – Screen